Convergence estimates for the Magnus expansion IA. Uniformly convex algebras: Some explicit estimates for the cumulative radius of the Magnus expansion

 \begin{proof} This follows from Theorem \ref{th:pst} and the previous Lemma \ref{lem:fel}. \end{proof} \end{theorem} I. e. the convergence radius of the (real) Cayley transform of the time-ordered exponential is at least the value above.
-Applying Corollary \ref{cor:half}, one can reprove Theorem \ref{th:magimprove}.
 Note that the estimate above can be much improved.
 Indeed, we considered the case $p-1=4$, the first degree where the condition $(\mathcal{UMQ}_q)$ starts to make a difference at all.
-Nevertheless, we can compare it to the following easy upper estimate. \begin{theorem} \plabel{th:cayupper} For $\mathcal A=\mathcal{UMQ}_q/\mathbb K$, regarding convergence radius $\mathrm C_{\infty}^{(1/2),\mathcal A}$ of $\Theta^{(1/2),\mathcal A}(x)$,